 It is clear that the Armed Forces Expeditionary Medal (AFEM) for Viet Nam, is an equivalent award to the Vietnam Service Medal.
 The AFEM for Viet Nam was awarded as a result of a veteran's Vietnam service before the Vietnam Service Medal was authorized (the beginning date for receipt of the Vietnam Service Medal is July 3, 1965).
-The interchangeable nature of the AFEM for Viet Nam and the Vietnam Service Medal is demonstrated in the Department of Defense's Manual of Military Decorations and Awards, which states that those who received the AFEM for Vietnam service Medal.
+The interchangeable nature of the AFEM for Viet Nam and the Vietnam Service Medal is demonstrated in the Department of Defense's Manual of Military Decorations and Awards, which states that those who received the AFEM for Vietnam service could not also be issued the Vietnam Service Medal.
 In addition, service members could elect to receive the Vietnam Service Medal instead of the AFEM.
 The Department of Defense's manual states: